Suggested bicycle route in Amsterdam

-See the city as it was meant to be seen atop two wheels.
-From the center of the old town to the picturesque canals and beyond, this tour provides a great overview of the city and a little taste of what it feels like to be Dutch.
+See the city atop two wheels.
+From the center of the old town to the canals and beyond, this tour provides a great overview of the city and a little taste of Dutch bicycle culture.

 Start: Central Station

 Bike Time: 1-2 hours at a nice leisurely pace

 - Central Station - take note of the 3-storey bike garage just outside the station.
 The garage can hold over 2,500 bikes.
 Watch out for the traffic as this can be very hectic area.

 With your back to the station, turn left and ride along the waterfront.

 - Waterfront – As you begin to ride you will pass the Saint Nicholas Church on your right.
 The small tower just beyond is the Tower of Tears, part of the old wall defenses.
 The huge, weird building at the next canal is the old Shipping Headquarters.
 Visible on your left along the waterfront are the Floating Place Chinese Restaurant, the NEMO Science Center shaped like a big green ship, and the Maritime Museum with its replica of a Golden Age sail ship.
 Up ahead you can also catch a glimpse of the last remaining windmill in the city, now a brewery.